dougsweetser/Q/docs/Blogs/Bet_against_Lubos/bet_against_Lubos.md

 subscript or superscript.
 An interval results by contracting with a metric tensor.
 In flat space-time, there is one tangent or cotangent space for all.
 In curved space-time, every point has its own tangent space.
-One has to specify the path to do any calcultion of an interval since different paths will have different sets of tangent spaces.
+One has to specify the path to do any calculation of an interval since different paths will have different sets of tangent spaces.
 This is different from a quaternion-based calculation where there is only one rule for calculating squares.
 Apple, meet orange.
 Quaternions work in the manifold, the special relativity interval is